-WorkPro is a web-based employment-related inductions and e-learning, background screening and licence management solution.
+WorkPro is a web-based employment-related inductions and eLearning, background screening and licence management solution.
 It has been purpose-built to assist employers to meet their legal compliance obligations and streamline the engagement process for candidates.
-Services include a broad range of job and industry-based induction and e-learning modules, a broad range of national and international background checks, Australian work rights check and licence/ticket management function.
+Services include a broad range of job and industry-based induction and eLearning modules, a broad range of national and international background checks, Australian work rights check and a licence/ticket management function.
 Services are designed to ensure the security and protection of the candidate’s personal information by giving each candidate control over who may access their information.
 The service is initiated by an organisation which may be a current or potential employer (customer).
-Once a person has registered with WorkPro they may share their profile with another organsation by sharing their candidate identification (CIN) and PIN which is provided upon registration.
+Once a person has registered with WorkPro they may share their profile with another organisation by sharing their candidate identification number (CIN), which is provided upon registration.

 When we collect personal information, we may be able to: